joshuanazareth97/telegram-court-notifier/sc-bot/README.md

 # Court Case Monitor

-This is a Python script that monitors court cases listed in the Supreme Court of India and sends a message to Telegram if there are any updates.
+This is a set of Python scripts that monitor court cases listed in either the Supreme Court of India or Delhi High Court and sends a message to Telegram if there are any updates.
 It is based on the Telegram Bot API.

 ## Installation